The urgent need for sustainable digital design

 What is sustainable design in UX?

-Sustainable UX design minimizes environmental impact throughout a digital product's lifecycle while maintaining excellent user experience.
+Sustainable UX design minimizes environmental impact throughout a digital product's lifecycle while maintaining a strong user experience.
 It adds environmental responsibility as a core design constraint alongside usability and business goals.

 What are the main principles of sustainable UX design?